Frequently asked questions

 9. How do I attend graduation?

-When you have completed all the requirements of your degree program, the Graduations department of the University will arrange for you to receive a letter of invitation to a Graduation Ceremony.
+When you have completed all the requirements of your degree program you will receive a congratulatory email.

 10. How can I get a student ID card?